th3le0nk1ng/weatherbit-api-client/README.md

-# Spring Boot Weather Forecast REST API and Client
+# Spring Boot Weather Forecast REST API and Client leveraging Weatherbit.io API

-### This application is a sample project of REST API and client that can return the following
+### This application is a sample project of a REST API and client that can return the following
 * Full 24 hour forecast for the next day based on postal code
+* Coolest temperature and time of day for the next day forecast

 ## Prerequisites
 - JDK 1.8+